Team Inspiriko - April 2022

 Glucosamine and chondroitin, when used together, have anti-inflammatory properties, protect cells called chondrocytes, which help maintains the cartilage structure, and slow its cartilage deterioration, reducing pain and discomfort.
 They are considered safe for daily use.

 Well designed clinical studies report no severe side effects from using both of these supplements.
-However, they might affect sugar levels and interact with certain medications like, blood thinners.
+However, they might affect sugar levels and interact with certain medications.
 Potential side effects include nausea, heartburn, constipation, and diarrhoea.

 It is scientifically known as methylsulfonylmethane, and medical practitioners believe it counters oxidative stress helping manage Osteoarthritis symptoms.
-It is known for improving antioxidant capacity by suppressing interleukin 1-beta (IL-1b) and tumour necrosis factor-alpha (TNF-a).
 It is also a naturally occurring compound in plenty of foods.
 The main benefit is offering pain relief by acting as an anti-inflammatory which protects the cartilage.
 Food rich in MSM includes; milk, grains, fish, and fruits and vegetables.

 Eating Foods Containing Vitamin C